 The Academy Plus programme offers the chance to continue working with our tutors over a longer period at a less intensive pace.

-The course will run for 9 weeks (Mon 16 June – Mon 11 August) with a two-hour online group workshop each Monday, 7-9pm UK and divided between your three tutors, with each tutor leading 3 weeks.
+The course will run for 9 weeks (Mon 6 October – Mon 1 December 2025) with a two-hour online group workshop each Monday, 7-9pm UK and divided between your three tutors, with each tutor leading 3 weeks.
+As part of the course you’ll also have access to a dedicated materials Padlet board and will receive password-protected recordings of each session for your future reference.

 Our Tutors